 You can battle mosquito-borne threats, such as the Mayaro virus, with a Mosquito Magnet® CO2 mosquito trap.
 These traps lure mosquitoes away from real bloodmeal targets with special baits and CO2 emissions, both of which attract mosquitoes.
 If you have any questions about the operation, maintenance and cleaning procedures for a Mosquito Magnet®, reach out to Mosquito Magnet® on Facebook, or call our dedicated Consumer Care Team at (800)953-5737.

-Also, be sure to subscribe to the Mosquito Magnet® E-Newsletter for money-saving coupon codes, advice on mosquito control and updates on the mosquito-borne diseases that continue to cause concern across North America.
+Also, be sure to subscribe to the Mosquito Magnet® E-Newsletter for advice on mosquito control and updates on the mosquito-borne diseases that continue to cause concern across North America.